velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 “P-playing me?
 H—”

 “’Twas the mercy of fate alone a guard of higher caliber than your witless young oaf had good enough sense to report this… *travesty* to my office.
 How many of our own secrets did you *betray* to the prisoner?”
 I growl.
 “What did you let *slip,* Starglen?”
-Like wraiths solidifying out of smoke, feminine figures in black leather armor appear in the shadows behind her, the dim lamp-light glinting off their helmets as they close in for the kill.
+Like wraiths solidifying out of smoke, feminine figures in black leather uniforms appear in the shadows behind her, the dim lamp-light glinting off their gauntlets as they close in for the kill.

 *“Betray!?”* Pigeon rises to her feet, anger flashing in her eyes, her veneer of obedience and respect faltering.
 “I was interrogating *her,* not the other way ’round—”

 All it takes is one contemptuous gesture.
 The bodies of the young, sturdy, and almost frighteningly disciplined women behind her surge like a force of nature suddenly unleashed, seizing hold of Pigeon's waifish form and slamming her brutally to the floor.
 I clasp my hands patiently behind my back, allow the jailers a moment to indulge their sadism.
-Pigeon screams and writhes in their tight grip, finding herself for once on the other end of the sparker.
+Pigeon screams and writhes in their untender grip, finding herself for once on the other end of the sparker.
 “You wretched, insubordinate creature,” I murmur, leaning down to look the sobbing interrogatrix in the eye.
 I hold her gaze for a long moment, then I flick my fingers and the sound of galvanic crackling stops, the screams devolving into choked, terrified gasps for breath as Pigeon is hauled back to her feet.

 I step languidly closer, eyes still fixed on the girl in white, delicately violating her personal space with the whole of my body.
 "Does the concept of *reverse interrogation* entirely elude your limp-wristed grasp?"
 I murmur, eye to terrified eye, our lips nearly close enough to kiss.
 I can't help but smile, intoxicated by the young torturer's terror, drinking it in like a fine wine.
 I can feel it, in my body and in my soul, the perfect machine of Imperial power flowing around me, amplifying my will, wrapping my every word and motion in the crushing majesty of the State, and for this one moment — this one last perfect moment — I exult in the spray of its mighty waves as they crash all about me.

 I need to make the best of this — my last hit of the finest drug Creation has ever known.
-God alone knows if ever I shall experience the like again.
+God alone may know if ever I shall experience the grandeur of true power again.

 I pat the helpless girl roughly on the cheek, relishing the look of fury and violation in her eye.
 "Fie and calamity," I murmur, tilting my head ever so slightly, and inflecting my voice with the proper mocking cue.
-"Were you apprenticed in error to a *tax collector?"* She flushes at the raucous giggles that obediently ensue from the soldiers around her.
+"Were you apprenticed in error to a *tax collector?"* She flushes at the giggles and snickering that obediently ensue from the Moonwatcher greycloaks around her.
 Oh, but it's been too long since I've been able to sink my teeth into someone who really just *deserved* it.

 I hold out a hand, and as though reading my mind, a woman steps smoothly forward, setting Pigeon's galvanic wand in my waiting palm grip-first.
 Pigeon's eyes widen and she can't restrain a small, sharp gasp of fear.
 I reward her with a smirk as I toy with the horrible little device, in a manner precisely calculated to further arouse her terror.